ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

 - Juniper - SRX firewall/router mode detection, the default is firewall when no relevant output is available
-- Tables - FIX filtering in columns where is able to switch property for filtering ie. Nat - Rules
+- Tables - FIX filtering in columns where is able to switch property for filtering i.e. Nat - Rules
 - Tables - Filter rules were inserted randomly after the seventh rule
 - Tables - some tables had wrong values for export into CSV (Object Object)